Logistics

 DSJ Global: Your Leading Partner for Logistics Talent

 DSJ Global is a leading talent partner delivering mid-senior end-to-end supply chain talent.
-We secure business-critical Logistics talent through permanent, contract, and multi-hire recruitment solutions.
+We secure business-critical Logistics talent through permanent, contract, and multi-hire logistics recruitment solutions.

 The average salary for Logistics talent has increased by 39% over the last decade and projections from the Bureau of Labor Statistics suggest a further increase of 10% over the next four years, making it a lucrative time to work in the industry.